frogro/photobooth/README.md

 **Setup Requirements for Coin Selctor Payment:**

-For further information to hardware requirmenets see the coins folder in this repo.
+For further information to hardware requirmenets see the coin folder in this repo.

 #### Start the Flask coin selector proxy server